-Stage Description Preparing the mortgage lending value valuation The valuation is prepared by a property appraiser with appropriate experience and the ability to estimate banking risk in connection with securing residential mortgage loans or a dedicated organizational unit of the Bank - the Collateral Valuation Team at the Loan Office, based on the report from the inspection of the real estate prepared by a property appraiser.
-Reviewing the valuation The valuation is reviewed by PKO Bank Polski SA under the Outsourcing Agreement, or a dedicated organizational unit of the Bank: the Collateral Valuation Team at the Loan Office.
-Final review of the valuation and determining the mortgage lending value of the property A dedicated organizational unit of the Bank: the Collateral Valuation Team at the Loan Office conducts a final review of the valuation and determines the final mortgage landing value of the property.
+Stage Description Preparing the mortgage lending value valuation The valuation is prepared by an expert who has sufficient experience and skills in estimating banking risk associated with securing mortgage loans.
+Reviewing the valuation The valuation is reviewed by an internal expert or PKO BP under the Outsourcing Agreement.
+Final review of the valuation and determining the mortgage lending value of the property The Collateral Valuation Department, a separate unit of the Bank, conducts a final review of the valuation and determines the final mortgage lending value of the property.